ADDITIONAL GRADUATE ADMISSIONS RESOURCES

 Kent, Ohio 44242-0001

-Graduate Degree information is available online at the
+Graduate Degree information is available online.

 For more information about the program in Art Education, Dr. Linda Hoeptner Poling, Coordinator of Graduate Studies in School of Art, 330-672-1362, or Dr. Koon Hwee Kan, Coordinator of Art Education 330-672-9508.
 For more information on the MAT, please contact Erin Harwood, Graduate Academic Advisor, College of Education, Health and Human Services 330-672-0583, or Todd Hawley, Program Coordinator, 330-672-0670.